igrek51/watchmaker/scripts/postinstall.md

 alias l='ls -CF --color=auto'
 alias pax='ps ax | grep '

+alias python3=python3.6

 # colours
 force_color_prompt=yes

 if [ -n "$force_color_prompt" ]; then
     if [ -x /usr/bin/tput ] && tput setaf 1 >&/dev/null; then
     # We have color support; assume it's compliant with Ecma-48
     # (ISO/IEC-6429).
 (Lack of such support is extremely rare, and such
     # a case would tend to support setf rather than setaf.)
     color_prompt=yes
     else
     color_prompt=
     fi
 fi